“There will always be people who are much better at doing this or doing that —

 Abusive situations are not the only ways life can steal our creativity.
 Something as seemingly positive-sounding as perfection can also hinder our creative self.

-Have you ever visited an art museum or read a book and thought, what in the world did I just see or read? …
+Have you ever visited an art museum or read a book and thought, what in the world did I just see or read?
+That’s not art.
+I could do better than that.
+But it is art.
+Creativity is your expression of your art in any form and it does not have to be perfect or even liked by everyone. …

 Some days it feels like our writing just flows like a swiftly running river.
 Other days it feels like we’re writing through quicksand.
 Creativity is like that.
 We’ll have good days and bad days and many in between.
 Sometimes we can write for hours on end and some days we’re staring at a blank screen.